Espresso-AI/anchors-for-object-detection/README.md

 pred[..., :2] = anchors[..., :2] + (center_variance * pred[..., :2] * anchors[..., 2:])
 pred[..., 2:4] = torch.exp(size_variance * pred[..., 2:4]) * anchors[..., 2:]
 ```

-Note that the important thing is that anchor priors and anchors can be generated seperately.
-The above cases are merely examples that are generally used.

 ## Anchor-Assigner
 It is very necessary to map the predictions and target labels for obtaining the detection models' loss.
 Anchor-Assigner assigns targets to the anchors, and then return indices of target-assigned anchors and lables of assigned targets.